-Human Research Protection (HRP) is responsible for administrative and regulatory support to the Drexel University Institutional Review Boards (IRB) and the University's Human Research Protection Program.
-Human Research Protection provides guidance to our IRB members, faculty, investigators and their research assistants regarding the responsible conduct of human research.
-Human Research Protection guidance documents and forms ensure compliance to local, state and federal regulations.
+Human Research Protection (HRP) is responsible for providing administrative and regulatory support to the Drexel University Institutional Review Boards (IRB) and the University's Human Research Protection Program.
+HRP provides guidance on the responsible conduct of human research to Drexel's IRB members, faculty, investigators and their research assistants.
+HRP guidance documents and forms ensure compliance to local, state and federal regulations.

-All IRB submissions are ONLY accepted via the COEUS Lite platform.
+All IRB submissions are ONLY accepted via COEUS Lite

 To gain access to COEUS Lite eIRB:

 - Attend at least one eIRB training session.
 The HRP Office will hold training sessions.
-Please reference career pathways calendar or contact HRPP@drexel.edu or 215-762-3944 for more information.
+Please reference the Career Pathway calendar or contact email@example.com

 - Reference the COEUS eIRB user manual for detailed instructions.

-- After launching the COEUS Lite platform, click the My IRB Protocols tab (center top on toolbar).
+- After launching the COEUS Lite platform, select the My IRB Protocols tab (center top on toolbar).

-- On next menu bar click “action” desired-i.e. to create new protocol click “create new protocol”.
+- On the next menu bar, select the action desired.
+For example, to create new protocol, select “create new protocol”.

-- Utilizing the screens on the left menu bar, enter the pertinent information to create and prepare an initial protocol submission.
+- Using the screens on the left menu bar, enter the pertinent information to create and prepare an initial protocol submission.

-- Attach all relevant documents requiring review for protocol (i.e. Protocol, consents, advertisements, survey forms, telephone scripts etc.)
+- Attach all relevant documents required for protocol review (i.e. protocol, consents, advertisements, survey forms, telephone scripts etc.).

-Note: the Principal Investigator, the Department Chair or his /her designee, routs the protocol to the PI’s department for review and electronic signature.
-The first “stop” after the approval routing is complete, will be to the IRB Regulatory Reviewer.
+Note: The principal investigator, department chair or designee routes the protocol to the principal investigator’s department for review and electronic signature.
+Once routing is complete, the protocol is directed to the IRB Regulatory Reviewer.
 Once all appropriate reviewers electronically approve the protocol, the IRB will assign the initial protocol application appropriately.

 Note changes in required forms

-*The HRP Office has streamlined the “change in research personnel” process.
-For a modification that add or remove study personnel, complete the required forms separate from other modifications.
-A New HRP 201 contact information form only has to be attached IF the individual is not already in the COEUS database.
-All others are “searchable” in the COEUS Lite platform
+*HRP has streamlined the “change in research personnel” process.
+For a modification that adds or removes study personnel, complete the required forms separately from other modifications.
+A New HRP 201 contact information form only has to be attached if the individual is not already in the COEUS database.
+All others are “searchable” in COEUS Lite platform.

-In order to better serve the needs of investigators, Human Research Protection has posted informational web links to Drexel University institutional policies regarding use, retention, and transmission of confidential, educational, financial and other personal health information.
+To better serve the needs of investigators, Human Research Protection has posted informational web links to Drexel University institutional policies regarding use, retention and transmission of confidential, educational, financial and other personal health information.

-These policies have been posted within the HRP website to facilitate investigator awareness of their responsibilities to protect and manage data accordingly.
+Links to these policies are posted here to facilitate investigator awareness of their responsibilities to protect and manage data accordingly.
 Specific questions regarding these policies are best addressed to the departments or individuals noted as authoring the policy.

 Drexel is part of the Collaborative Institutional Training Initiative (CITI).
 If key research personnel have taken CITI training elsewhere, the previously completed training is accepted at Drexel, with the caveat that key research personnel must complete any CITI modules required by Drexel that have not already been completed.